An in-depth speed comparison between all the most popular memory cards tested in the Samsung Galaxy S10 / S10+.

 How do Micro SD Cards Compare to SSD drives?

 Modern SSD drives like the Samsung 850 PRO have excellent performance with IOPS in the 100,000 range.
-The better drives can have IOP performance of around 500,000 reads.
+The better drives can have an IOP performance of around 500,000 reads.

-So if you’re doing some really demanding work on your phone or tablet, you always have the option to run an external SSD drive.
+So, if you’re doing some really demanding work on your phone or tablet, you always have the option to run an external SSD drive.

 U1 / U3 / V30 / V60 / V90